 Plotting the current geoengineering truther movement on the political spectrum is a dizzying task.
 Geoengineering truthers are both environmentalists and pseudo-scientific—in favor of government intervention while part of a larger anti-government movement.
 Online, chemtrail truthers have taken to social media and other forums, targeting any symbol of political power in a blind, single-issue effort.
 As they see it, the real vitriol is towards the politics at large, which prevent reliable investigations into the subject.
 Perhaps the politics of the movement could be captured by the following meme on the Facebook page ‘Chemtrails Awareness’: (*image of man holding beer*) “Cheers to everyone smart enough to not fall for the political divide & conquer agenda because if they keep us fighting each other, we will never focus on who the real enemy is.”
 This frustration and sense of suppression represents a larger ideological common ground between some environmentalists and geoengineering truthers.
 Both look towards politics for a solution (environmental regulation and HB 5607), but both ultimately share disdain for government and seek localized, populist solutions.
 Plant a garden; wear a gas mask.

 It is important, furthermore, to recognize some of the merits of the geoengineering truther movement in relation to mainstream environmentalism.
-As Elizabeth Kolbert states, author of the modern environmental opus The Sixth Extinction and by no means a conspiracy theorist, “we are geoengineering the planet.
+As Elizabeth Kolbert, author of the The Sixth Extinction, puts it, “we are geoengineering the planet.
 We are changing the climate, changing all sorts of aspects—geologically altering the earth.”
 And in this roundabout sense, the truthers have hit on something genuinely true: planes poison the atmosphere, whether or not they are intentionally spraying geoengineering agents.
 The fastest growing source of global greenhouse gas emissions according to the World Wildlife Fund, air travel accounts for five percent of global greenhouse gas emissions.
 The EPA has only recently taken steps to reign in the airline industry.
 According to a senior lawyer at the Center for Biological Diversity, “Airplane carbon pollution is skyrocketing, but the EPA is still dodging responsibility for curbing this climate threat.”
 Despite this environmental merit of geoengineering truthers, perhaps a more impactful effort would involve interrogating the fossil fuel industry, which is responsible for 30 percent of global emission, according to the EPA.

 Further, beyond the conspiracy associated with chemtrails, geoengineering signifies the dubious projects of fracking and oil companies that intentionally alter the environment to extract natural resources.
 Considering this slew of environmental realities that overlap with the theories of geoengineering truthers, it becomes necessary to recognize their position as more complex than that of mere fringe reactionaries.
 Perhaps geoengineering truthers, often discounted as conspiracy theorists, embody a radical environmentalism—going to the mat for the planet against what might be seen as conservative, incremental environmentalists.

-While the truthers certainly co-opt the legitimacy and scientific basis of climate change, they also embody important elements of the movement: activism, public transparency, and tighter environmental regulations.
+While the truthers certainly co-opt the legitimacy and scientific basis of climate change, they also champion popular demands of mainstream environmentalism: increased transparency and tighter environmental regulations.
 And despite their widespread derision, geoengineering truthers have forged a niche in the decentralized environmental movement.
 In Rhode Island, as with many places, this is particularly true at the grassroots level.

 SLAP: secret large-scale atmospheric program.
 In the first peer reviewed scholarly analysis of the geoengineering truther movement, a team of UC Irvine and Stanford biologists published “expert consensus against the existence of a secret, large-scale atmospheric spraying program” in the journal Environmental Research Letters in 2016.
 Decoding the complex and often contradictory movement, the study establishes that “Nearly 17% of people in an international survey said they believed the existence of a secret large-scale atmospheric program (SLAP) to be true or partly true.”
 Conversely, “76 of the 77 scientists (98.7%) that took part in this study said they had not encountered evidence of a SLAP, and that the data cited as evidence could be explained through other factors, including well-understood physics and chemistry associated with aircraft contrails and atmospheric aerosols.”
 Such a contrast conveys both the prevalence of the belief in covert geoengineering projects and the necessity of not dismissing such a population as backwards or ‘bad environmentalists.’